steadybit/extension-kubernetes/advice/memory_limit/motivation.md

-Your service ${target.k8s.deployment} is allowed to use more memory than defined in
+Your service ${target.steadybit.label} is allowed to use more memory than defined in
 ```request``` as this is only used for pod scheduling.
 Therefore, you should configure an
 upper limit to prevent using the entire memory of the node.